Land Use Permit Advocacy

-Our experience spans the full breadth of office, retail, industrial, research and development, hospitality, air rights and biotechnology facilities.
+Our experience spans the full breadth of office, residential, retail, industrial, research and development, hospitality, air rights and biotechnology facilities.
 The ability to maximize the development potential of a site through creative permitting strategies has become increasingly important as development gets more complicated in both urban and suburban areas.

+Our land use permit advocacy team is able to assist clients in the complex zoning process.
 In the context of permit proceedings, our attorneys: